DigiBP/digibp-saentis/README.md

 - Hook: t700agmb@robot.zapier.com

 ## Tableau
-- The Ticket Dashboard was realized with Tableau Desktop Pro Version 10.5 [https://www.tableau.com/support/releases/desktop/10.5].
+- The ticket dashboard was realized with Tableau Desktop Pro Version 10.5 [https://www.tableau.com/support/releases/desktop/10.5].
-- The Dashboard is published on the Tableau Public Server [https://public.tableau.com].
+- The dashboard is published on the Tableau Public Server [https://public.tableau.com].
 - Through the pro-license the PostgreSQL database of Heroku could be connected directly [https://data.heroku.com/datastores/de020a0e-4eba-4e7d-b4c1-7ce92a1ad729#administration].
 - The following picture shows which data from Heroku is relevant for the integration on Tableau.
 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/HerokuDatabase.png)